Schinzel/web-blocks/doc/tasks/annotation-phase4-response.md

     }

     /**
-     * The purpose of this function is to extract the response body content
+     * Extract the response body content
      * from a WebBlockResponse.
      *
      * @param response The WebBlockResponse